hietalajulius/crabnet/README.md

     By modifying these parameters, you can fine-tune the neural network's behavior and observe different outcomes.

-**Please note that this project is not officially affiliated with the Rust Foundation.
+**Please note that this project is not officially affiliated with the Rust Foundation ([🤦](https://twitter.com/rust_foundation/status/1644132378858729474?s=20)).
 It is an independent effort to showcase the capabilities of Rust in the context of neural network development while focusing on the underlying mathematical concepts.**